 The Messy Bun Traveler is designed to bring you fun stories, destination guides, and healthy travel advice.
 To help cover the cost of running this site, all posts are sprinkled with hand-selected affiliate links.
 When you click on one of these links and make a purchase, I will earn a small commission at no additional cost to you.
 I only accept affiliate links and paid advertisements from brands I believe in, trust and use personally.
 Thank you for your continued support!

 Weekly training runs are very important for Spartan training.
-People training for a Spartan often don’t think about the running component and focus mainly on the obstacles.
+People training for a Spartan often ignore the running component and focus mainly on strength training for the obstacles.

 In the races, obstacles will be clustered together at the start and finish line so spectators can watch and cheer you on.
 Well, what happens during the rest of the course?
 Running.
 Lots and lots of running.

-So, Spartan training hack number one is, run.
+So, Spartan training tip number one is, run!
 Try going on a nice trail run at a moderate to easy pace at least once per week.